vEnhance/1802/src/work.typ

 == [TEXT] Green's theorem (2D only)

-We expect there should be a special case of Stokes' theorem as well for the red arrow joining the 2D work integral to an area integral.
+We expect there should be a Stokes result as well for the red arrow joining the 2D work integral to an area integral.
 #figure(
   box(image("figures/work-cut-greens.png", width: auto), stroke: 1pt),
-  caption: [Green's theorem is Stokes' theorem for the above red arrow
+  caption: [Green's theorem is the Stokes result for the above red arrow
     from the poster @fig-int-chart-stokes.],
 )